tinusaur/guides/docs/tinusaur-board-2-assembling/List-of-components.md

 1. Tinusaur printed circuit board (PCB)

 A board made of non-conductive material on which you mount and solder the components to connect them together, so that they form a working circuit.
 The Tinusaur PCB is designed to do specific jobs.
-The design of the PCB is represented in a schema that you can use to identify where to mount each component.
+The design of the PCB is described in a schema that you can use to identify where to mount each component.
 Look for the schema card in your Tinusaur box.

 <!--image-add: a photo of the board-->